Hunger (physiology): Positive-incentive perspective

 The positive-incentive perspective is an umbrella term for a set of theories presented as an alternative to the set-point theories of hunger and eating.
 The central assertion to the positive-incentive perspective is the idea that humans and other animals are not normally motivated to eat by energy deficits, but are instead motivated to eat by the anticipated pleasure of eating, or the positive-incentive value.
 According to this perspective, eating is controlled in much the same way as sexual behavior.
 Humans engage in sexual behavior, not because of an internal deficit, but instead because they have evolved to crave it.
 Similarly, the evolutionary pressures of unexpected food shortages have shaped humans and all other warm blooded animals to take advantage of food when it is present.
 It is the presence of good food, or the mere anticipation of it that makes one hungry.

 Premeal hunger

 Prior to consuming a meal, the body's energy reserves are in reasonable homeostatic balance.
 However, when a meal is consumed, there is a homeostasis-disturbing influx of fuels into the bloodstream.
 When the usual mealtime approaches, the body takes steps to soften the impact of the homeostasis-disturbing influx of fuels by releasing insulin into the blood, and lowering the blood glucose levels.
 It is this lowering of blood glucose levels that causes premeal hunger, and not necessarily an energy deficit.

 Similar conditions

 A food craving is an intense desire to consume a specific food, as opposed to general hunger.
 Similarly, thirst is the craving for water.

+A concept of food noise or food chatter has gotten more attention in the early 2020s since the advent of antiobesity indications for a class of medications called GLP1 agonists (such as semaglutide).
+Food noise is a mental preoccupation with food in general (as opposed to one specific food) that is largely independent from physiological hunger but nonetheless is distracting for many people; it includes recurring thoughts about what one has or hasn't eaten in recent hours, what one would like to eat right now or "shouldn't" eat right now, and what one might be eating (or "should" avoid eating) in upcoming hours.
+Among people for whom these medications are effective in helping with weight loss, most express that the level of food noise in their mind is noticeably reduced.
+Even without these medications, some people may be able to reduce food noise by modifying their dietary patterns and exercise; this is more effective for some people than others.

+An expert panel convened in 2024 defined food noise as "Persistent thoughts about food that are perceived by the individual as being unwanted and/or dysphoric and may cause harm to the individual, including social, mental, or physical problems."
+The group also developed and conducted a rigorous, multi-step evaluation of an instrument to measure food noise (Ro-Allison-Indiana-Dhurandhar Food Noise Instrument, or RAID-FN).